auristor/sro-auristor-client/README.md

 # The AuriStorfs KMOD/CSI Special Resource

 ## Background
-To access data from AuriStorFS volumes, a kernel module (aka cache manager) must first be installed on the host node.
+To access files stored in AuriStorFS volumes, a kernel module (aka cache manager) must first be installed on the host node.

-To mount AuriStorFS Volumes onto Pods running on that node, a AuriStor CSI Driver Pod must first be running on that Node
+To mount AuriStorFS Volumes onto Pods running on that node, the AuriStor CSI Driver Pod must first be running on that Node

 Additionally, the kernel module must be loaded prior to the starting of the AuriStor CSI driver

-The kernel modules and CSI drivers are installed and managed utilizing the [Special Resource Operator (SRO)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-special-resource-operator.html).
+The orchestration of the installing and managing of the kernel modules and CSI drivers are accomplished using the [Special Resource Operator (SRO)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-special-resource-operator.html).
- The Special Resource Operator itself is dependent upon the [Node Feature Discovery Operator (NFD)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-node-feature-discovery-operator.html) which avails information such as the installed Kernel Version information to the Special Resource Operator from the host machine.
+ The Special Resource Operator itself is dependent upon the [Node Feature Discovery Operator (NFD)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-node-feature-discovery-operator.html) which avails host information, such as the current Kernel Version, to the Special Resource Operator.

- The Special Resource Operator looks for **SpecialResource Objects** on your cluster.
+ The Special Resource Operator responds to the presence of **SpecialResource Objects** on your cluster.
 These SpecialResource Objects encapsulate all resource/vendor-specific information necessary to install the resource prior to scheduling Application Pods onto nodes in your cluster.

- This Repository contains supporting scripts and objects necessary for creating and deploying an AuriStorFS KMOD/CSI **SpecialResource** Object.
+ This Repository contains supporting scripts and objects necessary for creating and deploying the **AuriStorFS KMOD/CSI SpecialResource** Object.

- SRO contains an internal embedded Helm engine.
-The primary components of a SpecialResource objects is a reference to a Helm Script along with values to be made available to the
+ Note that SRO contains an internaly embedded Helm engine.
+The SpecialResource objects encompases a reference to a Helm Script along with values to be made available to the internal Helm engine (along with additional information provided  by the NFD Operator)